yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 ```

 #### What would be ideal disk area to perform the following task that require high I/O operations ?
 *The task description*: a big tar file contains around 52000 small files, each file containing one or more nucleotide sequences.
-Unpack the tar file and convert the necleic acids sequences in each file to corresponing protein sequences using *transeq* software.
+Unpack the tar file and convert the nUcleic acids sequences in each file to corresponding protein sequences using *transeq* software.
 Once analysis is finished, pack all files into a tar file again.

-*Background*: The “normal” Lustre based project specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
-However these directories are not good for managing a large number of files.
+*Background*: The “normal” Lustre based project-specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
+However, these directories are not good for managing a large number of files.
 If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.

 ***hints:***
 - Use interactive job option.
 One can launch an interactive session using the following command:
 ```text
 interactive -c 2 -m 4G -d 250 #  grants you a compute node with 2 cores, 4 GB of memory and 250 GB of fast temporary scratch disk.
 ```
-- Move to fast local scratch area (i.e, cd $LOCAL_SCRATCH) and unpack tar file to local scratch directory.
+- Move to fast local scratch area (i.e, cd $LOCAL_SCRATCH) and unpack tar file to the local scratch directory.
 - Run the analysis using the command *transeq* to translate all the fasta files (i.e., transeq necleicacid_input.file  protein_output.file)
 - After analysis on each file, create again a tar file with protein sequences